Sony UBP-X800M2 4K Ultra HD Blu-ray player review

-Beyond playing a range of disc formats, with the UBP-X800M2 you can watch, listen to, and stream pretty much any media thanks to its built-in Wi-Fi!
+Beyond playing a range of disc formats, with the Sony UBP-X800M2 you can watch, listen to, and stream pretty much any media thanks to its built-in Wi-Fi!
 There’s also a USB port enabling you to enjoy even more formats!

 Offering several outputs allowing for painless connection, The UBP-X800M2 also supports Bluetooth audio transmission.
 Simply pair your favourite Bluetooth headphones with the unit and enjoy a private viewing, without wires.

-As one of the best Blu-ray Players under £500 currently available, the Sony UBP-X800M2 Blu-ray Player is highly recommended.
+As one of the Best Blu-ray Players under £500 currently available, the Sony UBP-X800M2 Blu-ray Player is highly recommended.
 9/10

 - Dolby Atmos and DTS: X decoders

 - Limited connectivity

 If you’re a Sony fan, then you appreciate how well built their products are.
 Sony, with the UBP-X800M2, has raised their game and used construction techniques usually reserved for high-end Hi-Fi systems.
 The casing uses Sony’s unique Frame and Beam chassis for excellent vibration resistance.

 Not only is the Sony UBP-X800M2 silent, but it’s also built to reduce distortion.
 This higher built specification ensure longevity.